Notify Subscription

 Notify subscriptions define which event types are sent to which channels.
 They link the channels configured in Notify Channel with the system's various message types, enabling flexible notification strategies.

-The page is presented as a matrix table: rows are message types, columns are channel types (DingTalk, Feishu, Email, ServerChan, WeChat Work), and each cell represents "whether this message type is sent through the corresponding channel".
+The page is presented as a matrix table: rows are message types, columns are channel types (DingTalk, Feishu, Email, ServerChan, WeChat Work, Custom Webhook), and each cell represents "whether this message type is sent through the corresponding channel".

-Supported message types include: User Login, Rule Trigger, IP Ban, Attack Info, SSL Certificate Expire, Weekly Report, System Error, and Operation Notice.
+Supported message types include: User Login, Rule Trigger, IP Ban, Attack Info, SSL Certificate Expire, Weekly Report, System Error, Operation Notice, Access Sign-in, Access Alert, and Admin Sign-in Source Changed.

 Steps